michael-jan/piccode/README.md

 Run handwritten code, straight from your phone.

-Created at [DevFest 2019](https://devfe.st/) at Columbia University by Alexander Wang, Ursula Ott, Joheen Chakraborty, and Michael Jan.
+Created at [DevFest 2019](https://devfe.st/) at Columbia University by Michael Jan, Ursula Ott, Joheen Chakraborty, and Alex Wang.

 ## Project Overview
 ### Motivation